jjdejong/phpip/readme.md

 ## 2024-12-30 Created a renewal sync script for the [Renewr](https://www.renewr.io/) renewal services

 By the same token, scheduled scripts such as this renewal sync script and the weekly due tasks reminder email have been moved to Artisan commands using the Laravel scheduling functionality.
+See [here](https://github.com/jjdejong/phpip/wiki/Renewal-Management#renewr) for further details.

 ## 2024-08-02 Updated the old application structure to that of Laravel 11